Skip to content Skip to footer navigation

 What if I need a higher level of cover?

-While the policies we share in this article are good for saving money on tax, we don't recommend you rely on them for cover.
+The policies we list above are good for saving money on tax, but no good if you rely on them for cover.
 If you want health cover and you're looking for the best policy, you can use our tool to compare thousands of policies from 49 insurers.

 We're on your side